-The number of cases China closed in the period 2016-18 is less than the number of all new cases started in those years.
-Its MAP inventory as per 31 December 2018 increased as compared to its inventory as per 1 January 2016.
-During these years, MAP cases were not closed on average within a timeframe of 24 months (which is the pursued average for closing MAP cases received on or after 1 January 2016), as the average time necessary was 31.11 months and which both regards attribution/allocation cases and other cases.
-In this respect, a number of peers experienced difficulties, in particular in obtaining position papers from China's competent authority, as well as responses to position papers.
-It will be monitored whether the foreseen hiring of additional staff for attribution/allocation cases will lead to the resolution of MAP cases in a more timely, effective and efficient manner as well as the more timely issuing of position papers and responses thereto.
+The number of cases China closed in the period 2016-19 is 74% of the number of all new cases started in those years.
+During these years, MAP cases were not closed on average within a timeframe of 24 months (which is the pursued average for closing MAP cases received on or after 1 January 2016), as the average time necessary was 34.17 months and which both regards attribution/allocation cases and other cases.
+In this respect, a number of peers experienced difficulties, in particular in timely obtaining position papers from China's competent authority or responses to position papers issued by peers as well as earlier and more frequent communication or meetings.
+Furthermore, China's MAP inventory increased since 1 January 2016, which only regards other MAP cases.
+Therefore, while China has taken several steps to resolve cases in a timely manner, such as the addition of resources and pre-negotiation communication, further actions are necessary to ensure that MAP cases are resolved in a timely, efficient and effective manner.